ysmservice/easyNOMP/README.md

 # OUR REPOSITORY WAS HIJACKED

-In order to fix this, we must HARD fork and create our own entire project.
+## In order to fix this, we must HARD fork and re-create our entire project.

 Please save your configuration files, and reinstall your pools using the official EasyNOMP repository: